-- Create an image-based backup of the vCenter Server appliance you are upgrading as a precaution in case there is a failure during the upgrade process.
-If you are upgrading a vCenter Server appliance with an external Platform Services Controller, take a image-based backup of the Platform Services Controller to an embedded Platform Services Controller and then perform the upgrade.
+- Create an image-based backup (snapshot) of the vCenter Server appliance you are upgrading as a precaution in case there is a failure during the upgrade process.
+If you are upgrading a vCenter Server appliance with an external Platform Services Controller, you must first converge the external Platform Services Controller to an embedded Platform Services Controller and then perform the upgrade.
 See Knowledge Base article KB 68137.

-Important: To take a pre-upgrade image-based backup in an Enhanced Linked Mode environment, power off all the vCenter Server and Platform Services Controller nodes in your environment, and take a backup of each node.
+Important: To take a pre-upgrade image-based backup in an Enhanced Linked Mode environment, power off all the vCenter Server and Platform Services Controller nodes in your environment, and back up each node.
 After you have taken backups of all the nodes, you can restart them and proceed with the upgrade procedure.

 If the upgrade fails, delete the newly deployed vCenter Server appliance, and restore the vCenter Server and Platform Services Controller nodes from their respective backups.
 You must restore all the nodes in the environment from their backups.
 Failing to do so will cause the replication partners to be out of synchronization with the restored node.